Transcendental Meditation, Mindfulness, and Vipassana

 The Main Distinction: TM is Designed for Transcending

-See: Research American University Study: Does Transcendental Meditation Create Mindfulness?
+See: American University Research Study: Does Transcendental Meditation Create Mindfulness?

 CLICK IMAGE TO ENLARGE